 Associate Professor Deanna D’Alessandro from the School of Chemistry is at the forefront of developing new materials that have enormous potential to further technologies used for environmental sensing, energy conversion and storage, and defence.

-It has been a little over six months since the commencement of the inaugural SOAR Fellowship that supports our researchers to enhance their research efforts, so we caught up with Deanna to get up to speed on her soaring developments.
+It has been a little over six months since the commencement of the inaugural SOAR Prize that supports our researchers to enhance their research efforts, so we caught up with Deanna to get up to speed on her soaring developments.

 “Inorganic chemistry and materials science are such important areas of science that have incredibly strong prospects for the future.
 We are likely to see a huge need for skilled graduates from these sciences to fill and inform the jobs of the future, and research in these disciplines will bring solutions and applications that address the crucial energy, environmental and technological hurdles we face,” said Associate Professor D’Alessandro.